 We have Windows PCs at home.
 Do we need to buy Mac computers?

 No. iTunes software is compatible with a Windows PC, enabling you to connect, synchronise and backup your iPad with a PC.
 Common file formats for documents, images, photos and movies are now compatible with iOS (iPod, iPhone, iPad), OS X (MacBook, iMac) and Windows PCs.
-Furthermore, Google Apps for Education accounts are accessible from the most common internet browsers.
+Furthermore, G Suite for Education accounts are accessible from the most common internet browsers.